biosaxs-dev/molass-develop/_sources/chapters/11/ai_assisted.md

    - 🤖 The AI suggested replacing "axioms" with "Core Rules" (including other options) to make the language more familiar and accessible.
 It also helped rephrase specific rules for clarity and usability.
      - **Example:** The AI suggested clarifying "Preserve Context" as "Save key prompts and decisions in project notes to ensure continuity."
    - 💡 **Tip:** Refinement is an iterative process.
 Be open to revisiting terminology and structure to ensure they resonate with your audience while maintaining precision.

+4. **Identify Missing Principles:**
+   - 🧑‍💻 While reviewing the initial three axioms, I realized that they did not address a critical limitation of AI tools: their inability to recognize when a course change is necessary.
+   - 🤖 The AI assisted in brainstorming how to address this gap, leading to the idea of a new rule focused on **redirecting context** during significant course changes.

+5. **Add Rule 4:**
+   - 🧑‍💻 I added Rule 4, titled **"Redirect Context When Necessary,"** to address this gap.
+The rule emphasizes the developer's responsibility to identify when the current approach is no longer effective and to guide the AI accordingly.
+   - 🤖 The AI contributed actionable examples, such as updating prompts and providing additional context, to make the rule practical and easy to apply.

+By following this process, the Core Rules evolved into a more comprehensive and balanced framework, addressing both the strengths and limitations of AI tools like GitHub Copilot.

 ## Final Note[^4]